-It is important to standardize processes in your company.
-See how you can do this with the help of standard operating procedures to improve your performances exponentially.
+It is crucial to standardize processes in your company.
+See how you can do this with the help of standard operating procedures to improve your performance exponentially.
 Probably you are asking yourself why I talk about standardization when I often mentioned that all businesses operate in a highly uncertain environment?

-After such a question can be opened, another issue is how to standardize when in the moment of implementation, the uncertainty will lead to obsolescence, inapplicability, or wrong way of doing things in the company.
-Yes, these questions are important.
-However, here I want to talk a little bit about some subjects related to standardization or how you can standardize processes.
+Then, another issue is how to start standardizing when uncertainty leads to obsolescence, inapplicability, or the wrong way of doing things in the company.
+However, here I want to talk about some subjects related to standardization or how you can standardize processes.
 So, it will become clear why you should standardize.

 Why You Need to Standardize Processes in Your Company